otissv/is-schema-valid/README.md

 Arrays cannot have mixed types.

 ```
-const schema = { tags: ['string']}
+const schema = { tags: ['string'] }
 ```

 ####Nested schemas
-Schemas can be nested by setting a schema keys value to anther schema.
+Schemas can be nested by setting a schema keys value to another schema.

 ```